 There can be lots of talking, reading and writing involved when planning and participating in family events.
 These include bike rides, cooking, shopping trips, researching for a day out, working in the garden, visiting friends or family, or planning an outing to a cinema, museum or public event.
 Get your children involved in the process.

-This post was republished with permission from ABC Splash.
+This post was republished with permission from ABC Education.
 To learn more about our partners, visit the partners’ page,